mircealungu/reconstruction/3_EvolutionaryAnalysis.md

 >
 > -- M. Lehman, *The Law of Continuing Change*

+## E-Type Systems
 In the terminology of Lehman, the "e" in *e-type* stands for *embedded* in the real world.
 Since the world changes, the system must change too.

 There are actually two parts of the "world" where changes can impact a given software system.
-The context of use and the technical context.
+The human context of use and the technical context.

-## The *Context of Use*
+### The Human Context

-To think about:

-- *Do you have good examples of systems that had to change because the real world changed around them?*
+To think about: *Do you have good examples of systems that had to change because the real world changed around them?*

-Some examples:
+##### Examples?
 - the software that computes taxes in Denmark
 - all the websites in Europe once GDPR came into being
 - etc.